marcostolosa/invoke-rubeuspr/README.md

 ## ⚠️ Disclaimer

-I do not own the PR.
-It is owned and developed by JoeDibley - https://github.com/JoeDibley
+I do not own Rubeus nor the PR.
+Rubeus was developed by GhostPack (https://github.com/ghostpack) and the PR by JoeDibley - https://github.com/JoeDibley

 For educational and authorized testing only.
 Use only with explicit permission.
 The authors assume no liability for misuse.